VOL. XCIV, NO. 247

 Should I choose Dividend Watch or Value Investors Club (VIC)?

 Choose Dividend Watch if you need Simple web-based tracker that shows past, current, and future dividend income for each holding and portfolio, helping long-term investors see exactly what their portfolio is paying them., and Dividend & DRIP reinvestment tracking: mark dividends as reinvested and instantly see the impact on portfolio income, yield on cost, and value without maintaining spreadsheets..
-Go with Value Investors Club (VIC) if Highly selective membership: applicants must submit a current idea to be considered; only a few hundred active members at any time., and Members are required to post at least two ideas per year (up to six) and rate 20 ideas annually to maintain access. better fits how you invest.
+Go with Value Investors Club (VIC) if Selective membership: applicants must submit a current idea to be considered for complete, no-delay access., and Members are required to post at least two ideas per year (up to six) and rate 20 ideas annually to maintain access. better fits how you invest.

 What asset classes do Dividend Watch and Value Investors Club (VIC) cover?